stefanpems/cfs/ciso-reporting/install-guide.md

       [promptbook-posture-analysis](https://github.com/stefanpems/cfs/blob/main/ciso-reporting/promptbook-posture-analysis.md) that you deployed in one of the previous steps.

-- [**STEP 6**] Enable the "**CISO Incidents Analysis**" automation and wait its first automatic execution
+## [**STEP 6**] Enable the "**CISO Incidents Analysis**" automation and wait for the completion of its first automatic execution

    > <img src="https://raw.githubusercontent.com/stefanpems/cfs/refs/heads/main/ciso-reporting/images/yt.png" alt="YouTube" width="28" height="20"> <a href="https://youtu.be/eX5VCtuWTac" target="_blank">Mini-video showing the first execution of the Incidents Analysis automation (4m): [CISO Reporting with Security Copilot - Prototype setup - **#6** Run Incidents Analysis]</a>

-   ## On the Security Copilot portal, accessed with credentials with the Security Copilot Automation Account:
+   On the Security Copilot portal, accessed with credentials with the Security Copilot Automation Account:
    - [**STEP 6.1**] Ensure that all the custom plugins just installed are enabled.
      Optionally, test the [ciso-get-users-status.json](https://github.com/stefanpems/cfs/blob/main/ciso-reporting/ciso-get-users-status.json) Logic App
      by invoking the "CISO Get Users Staus" skill in the [ciso-incidents-summary-man](https://github.com/stefanpems/cfs/blob/main/ciso-reporting/ciso-incidents-summary-man.yaml).